alanavc/id-vars-from-resp-data/README.md

 # id-vars-from-resp-data

-Code to identify relevant variables from response data
+Code to identify relevant variables from dose response data